couchbaselabs/docs-ng/contents/_ruby/content.markdown

 CAS stands for "compare and swap", and avoids the need for manual key mutexing.

- * **API Call** — `cas(key [, ruby-cas-options ])`
+**Signature**  `object.cas(key [, ruby-cas-options ])`

- * **Asynchronous** — yes
+**Asynchronous** yes

- * **Description** — Compare and set a value providing the supplied CAS key matches
+**Description** Compare and set a value providing the supplied CAS key matches

- * **Returns** —( Check and set object )
+**Returns** ( Check and set object )

- * **Arguments** —
+**Arguments**

- * **string key** — Document ID used to identify the value
+**string key** Document ID used to identify the value

- * **hash ruby-cas-options** — Hash of options containing key/value pairs
+**hash ruby-cas-options** Hash of options containing key/value pairs

- * — **Structure definition:**
+**Structure definition:**

- * — `:ttl` (int) — :ttl (Expiration) —
+`:ttl` (int) :ttl (Expiration)

- * — Time for document to exist in server before it is automatically destroyed.
+Time for document to exist in server before it is automatically destroyed.
 This option symbol is :ttl and the value can be any number representing seconds.

- * — `:format` (symbol) — How to represent value in storage. —
+`:format` (symbol) How to represent value in storage.

- * — Determines how a value is represented in storage.
+Determines how a value is represented in storage.
 Possible values include :document for JSON data, :plain for string storage, and :marshal to serialize your ruby object using Marshall.dump and Marshal.load.

- * — `:flags` (fixnum) — Flags for storage options. —
+`:flags` (fixnum) Flags for storage options.

- * — Flags used during the commit.
+Flags used during the commit.
 These flags are ignored by the Couchbase server but preserved for use by a client.
 This includes default flags recorded for new values and was used as part of the memcached protocol.

- * **Exceptions** —
+**Exceptions**

- * `Couchbase::Error::KeyExists` — Exception object indicateing the key was updated before the codeblock has completed and therefore the CAS value had changed.
+`Couchbase::Error::KeyExists` Exception object indicateing the key was updated before the codeblock has completed and therefore the CAS value had changed.

 The following illustrates use of the `cas` function: